-Dear "AP English Language" Juniors,
+Dear In coming AP English Language Junior,

 We hope that this letter finds you well and anticipating the end of a rewarding year.
-We hope that you will have many good experiences and make many good decisions before we get to see you again in August.
-One of those decisions that we would like to "help" you with is the decision to remain engaged in some kind of academic activity this summer.
-While the summer is certainly time to be away from school proper, we hope that it is not a time to stop thinking and stop growing.
+We hope that you will have many good experiences and make many good decisions before we see you again in August.
+One of those decisions we would like to help you with is the decision to remain engaged in some kind of academic activity this summer.
+It is our belief that encouraging students to read year-round is a key element in the development of lifelong learners.
+While the summer is certainly time to be away from school, we hope that it is not a time to stop reading, thinking, and growing.

 For summer work:

-- 1) You will read three books.
+1) You will read three books.
 The required work will be part of the overall theme of the year.
 You will have a series of assessments in the first weeks that covers these books, as well referencing the work throughout the year.
-These books have been selected for interest level and readability as well as for challenging, compelling content in association with American Literature and our school identity. - 2) You will also complete a note card assignment.
-You will write out key rhetorical words (list provided and can be found on the Xavier webpage; look for the Junior assignment with the Summer Reading link) their definitions and examples.
+These books have been selected for interest level and readability as well as for challenging, compelling content in association with American Literature and our school identity.
+2) You will also complete a note card assignment.
+You will write out key rhetorical words (list provided here), their definitIons, and examples.
 The key terms will be on one side of the card, while the definitions and the examples will be on the other side.
-These note cards will be turned in the first day of class and you have an exam to verify knowledge of this content in August.
+These note cards will be turned in on the first day of class and you have an exam to verify knowledge of this content in August.
 These terms will be used throughout the year.
 Required Books: